 NOTE:This technical document refers to Terrain Navigator Pro.
 Those with the standard edition of Terrain Navigator (including its predecessors, TopoScout and G-REF) should refer to this technical document: http://tnp.uservoice.com/knowledgebase/articles/172078

-What is Windows 7 and Why is it Different?Windows 7 (and its cousins, Windows Vista and Windows 8) are Microsoft's newer Operating Systems.
+What is Windows 7 and Why is it Different?Windows 7 (and its cousins, Windows Vista, Windows 8, Windows 10) are Microsoft's newer Operating Systems.
 The Operating System is essentially a very large and complicated computer program which controls other computer applications.
 Each software application on your PC (regardless of who created it) must work properly with the Operating System in order to run flawlessly.

 Unlike previous versions of the Microsoft Windows Operating System, Windows 7 places a series of restrictions on application folders.
 Simply put, each application now must adhere to these new rules to be called "Compatible."